This page updated 1 Sep 2008

 Use of split CDs resolves the issue of "proper" formatting, but introduces its own issues:

 Some users find the reduction in number or Sources defined in the Master Source list adequate compensation for the the disadvantages.
-Until recently I used a split CD method for census sources, but I have recently converted all my census sources to a "splitter" format, primarily to enable improvements in the websites I am now creating with Second Site.
+I formerly used a split CD method for census sources, but I have since converted all my census sources to a "splitter" format, primarily to enable improvements in the websites I am now creating with Second Site.
 While I no longer particularly recommend the use of split CDs I am offering the following examples for readers who would like to explore this method.

-| Census - create one Source definition per roll of microfilm |
+Census - create one Source definition per roll of microfilm |

-| Cemetery Marker - create one Source definition per cemetery |
+Cemetery Marker - create one Source definition per cemetery |

 Will - create